watch - American Butler

 Whiteface, Lake Placid: winter view of the ski resort with bridge and snow-covered trees

-After a day on the slopes, it's good to remember that a ski resort is first and foremost still a resort, so there's more to enjoy than just the lifts and trails.
-Along the way, you'll encounter:
+After a few runs, some well-earned fatigue sets in — and you remember that a ski resort is, above all, still a resort.
+There’s more to it than just lifts and slopes.
+Along the way, you’ll find:

-• Cinemas, bowling alleys, shops, and other entertainment facilities.
+• movie theaters, bowling alleys, shops, and other entertainment venues.

 Park City, Utah: ski resort street with colorful buildings and snow on the sidewalks